VintageJetski/JumpShot/docs/index.md

-# CS2 Analytics Platform Documentation
+# JumpShot Documentation

-Welcome to the documentation for the CS2 Analytics Platform.
+Welcome to the documentation for JumpShot.
 This comprehensive suite of tools is designed to analyze Counter-Strike 2 player and team performance using advanced metrics and AI-powered predictions.

 ## Core Features